ljstaib/news-analyzer/README.md

 Hosting: I was able to get my website up on AWS EC2 on HTTP protocol (might need to change to HTTPS)

-Queues (Mini Project): In progress.
+Queues (Mini Project): Completed.
 I made a demo program for subprocesses and multithreading.
 Please see my repository for more information: https://github.com/BUEC500C1/queues-ljstaib .

 My findings and what I have learned from the Queues Mini Project:
 - For less function calls, use multithreading, for more function calls, use multiprocessing if your machine has multiple CPU cores.
 However, with my demonstration files in my queues-ljstaib repository, I had greater success with function calls within my program than with multithreading or multiprocessing.
 I'm sure this is just something wrong I was doing on my end.